预期寿命(年)

 Pollution is often highest in countries and regions that are growing, illustrating the tradeoffs countries must consider as they work to balance economic growth and clean air.

-The most polluted regions also lack national air standards
+The most polluted regions lack the tools to combat pollution, like national air standards

 While setting national standards is key to improving air quality, more than three-quarters of countries have not yet set or aren’t meeting a national standard.